PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/phywi_api.rst

 PRS Session Normal Case with uBSA Download
 ------------------------------------------

 In this sequence, a new uBSA must be downloaded before the position estimate can be done.
-The OTDOA library detects that a new uBSA is required, and signals this to the user application in the OTDOA_EVENT_UBSA_DL_REQ event.
+The hellaPHY OTDOA library detects that a new uBSA is required, and signals this to the user application in the OTDOA_EVENT_UBSA_DL_REQ event.

 The user application then requests that the OTDOA library download a new uBSA using the ``otdoa_api_ubsa_download()`` API call.
 This is done to allow the user application to "approve" the download.

-When the download completes, the OTDOA library notifies the location library / app using the ``OTDOA_EVENT_UBSA_DL_COMPL`` event.
+When the download completes, the hellaPHY OTDOA library notifies the location library / app using the ``OTDOA_EVENT_UBSA_DL_COMPL`` event.
 The location library / app then signals that the new uBSA is ready by calling the ``otdoa_api_ubsa_available()`` API.
-The OTDOA library then executes the position estimate as described above, and returns the result to the user application in the OTDOA_EVENT_RESULTS event.
+The library then executes the position estimate as described above, and returns the result to the user application in the OTDOA_EVENT_RESULTS event.